juanvivas16/ft-arch-proposal/task2/README.md

 ### 3. Environment Vars

-To ensure Terraform can manage your infrastructure correctly, you need to define some environment variables in a `.env` file.
+To ensure Terraform manages your infrastructure correctly, you must define certain environment variables in a .env file.
+This file will be used by Docker Compose to load all necessary environment variables, ensuring proper functionality of the automation.

 #### Example `.env` File: